dsbilling/BSOD-Mkr-2/README.md

 Q: Where is v1.0?

 A: This will be published at a later point.
+But fractions of it can be found [here](https://github.com/DanielRTRD/BSOD-Mkr).